"The Society's Saumur Brut NV" is due back in soon

 Sparkling Wine from France - Loire

-Gratien & Meyer make this excellent Saumur from the same chenin grape that makes Vouvray.
-Chez Gratien, a little cabernet franc is also added to accentuate the wine's natural fruitiness.
+Gratien & Meyer have been providing Society members with delicious bubbles for more than 100 years, and they make this excellent traditional method Saumur mainly from the chenin blanc grape.
+At Gratien, a little cabernet franc is also added to accentuate the wine's natural fruitiness.
 The result is a delicious sparkler, a little honeyed and round, yet dry, crisp and refreshing.
-Ideal fizz for wedding receptions and parties.
+The ideal party fizz.
+Our new label depicts the peacocks that are often found in the grounds and gardens of the chateaux that are so symbolic of the Loire's beautiful valley.
+The grace and beauty of the birds make a fitting match for the iconic buildings and delightful wine.

 Price: £10.76 Bottle